NetSparkleUpdater/NetSparkle/README.md

 NetSparkle.DSAHelper.exe /sign_update {YourInstallerPackage.msi} {NetSparkle_PrivateKey_DSA.priv}
 ```

+#### Installing the DSA Helper command-line tool

+1. `dotnet tool install --global NetSparkleUpdater.Tools.DSAHelper`
+2. The tool is now available on your command line as the `netsparkle-dsa` command

 ### How can I make the app cast?

-* Use the `AppCastGenerator` tool (from [this NuGet package](https://www.nuget.org/packages/NetSparkleUpdater.Tools/) or in the [source code here](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Tools.AppCastGenerator)) to easily create your app cast file.
+* Use the `AppCastGenerator` tool (from [this NuGet package](https://www.nuget.org/packages/NetSparkleUpdater.Tools.AppCastGenerator/) or in the [source code here](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Tools.AppCastGenerator)) to easily create your app cast file.
 Available options are described below.
+You can install it on your CLI via `dotnet tool install --global NetSparkleUpdater.Tools.AppCastGenerator`.
 * Rig up a script that generates the app cast for you in python or some other language (`string.Format` or similar is a wonderful thing).
-* Or you can just copy/paste the above example app cast into your own file and tweak the signatures/download info yourself, then generate the (DSA) signature for the app cast file manually! :)
+* Or you can just copy/paste the above example app cast into your own file and tweak the signatures/download info yourself, then generate the (Ed25519/DSA) signature for the app cast file manually! :)

 ### App Cast Generator Options